European, English, or common yew (Hartzell 1991).

 A good location in southern France is the Massif de la Sainte-Baume, located E of Aubagne which is 20 km from Marseille.
 Paths go up the Massif from the Monasterio.
 The old protected forest is on the N side of the massif.
 All along the paths there are big Taxus baccata mixed with Ilex aquifolium beneath a canopy of huge Fagus sylvatica.
 The paths lead to a summit cave with a sanctuary inside where there are an altar and relics of Maria-Magdalena who is said to have lived and died there (Réjean Drouin email 2013.12.16).

 T. baccata has played a major role in several religious traditions.
 This may have occurred because the tree is poisonous, valued for a variety of medicinal purposes, and symbolic of eternal life due to its evergreenness, exceptional longevity, and the wood's resistance to decay.
-Thus the tree unites of death (by poison) with eternal life.
+Thus the tree unites of death (by poison) with eternal life, a concept well explored by Laqueur (2015).
 The Greeks wove funeral wreaths from it in honor of Hecate, whose dominion was death.
 The Celts used its wood for for votive and funerary artifacts, planted it in their holiest shrines (or perhaps chose its groves to site those shrines), and attributed to it a host of magical properties memorialized in their folklore.
 Following conversion of the Celts to Christianity, many of the Celtic shrines were appropriated as sites of churches and other Christian shrines, and ancient yews resident at these locations were preserved - perhaps to further legitimize the new religion.
 Whatever the reason, this cultural preservation of ancient yews accounts for the existence of the oldest and largest known individuals (Hartzell 1991).

 Some palynological evidence suggests that the yew was substantially more abundant in Europe during the late Pleistocene (10,000 years ago) (Hartzell 1991).